cornfutes/kamogawa/team/journal.md

       - mediocre UI
       - small nuanced of affecting CloudRun UI
     - Went with Github Actions
+      - 2,000-4,000 free CI/CD.
+Better than Gitlab.
+Better than Cloud Build?
+        - here is priceshit for Google Cloud Build. https://cloud.google.com/build/pricing Why do users have to know about VM machine types?
+      - Better UI than the rest
   - Settled on Github Actions
+    - Billed for runtime
+      - Weird way of rounding up:
+        - total duration 1m 57s, but billable time 3minutes not 2minutes
   - GCP IAM
     - Finally understand:
       - Roles consist of permissions, which are the atoms